-When I was growing up as a collector in the 80’s, the 1981 Topps Joe Montana Rookie card was one of my prized possesions.
+Growing up as a collector in the 80s, the 1981 Topps Joe Montana Rookie card was one of my prized possessions.

 Montana was my favorite player, and since the Patriots weren’t all that great, I gravitated to the 49ers.

-That Joe Montana to Jerry Rice connection was a thing of beauty and Montana was my idol.
+That Joe Montana to Jerry Rice connection was beautiful and Montana was my idol.